Get help from an accredited representative

 If you need help filing a claim or appeal, you may want to work with an accredited attorney, a claims agent, or a Veterans Service Officer (VSO).
-We trust these professionals because they’re trained and certified in the VA claims and appeals processes and can help you with VA-related needs.
+We trust these professionals because they’re trained and certified in the VA claims and appeals processes.
+They can help you with VA-related needs.

 What does it take to be an accredited representative or a VSO?